HIPAA Risk Assessment Software

 HIPAA Risk Assessment Software is an important part of HIPAA compliance, MIPS, and Meaningful Use.
 Because of widespread misconceptions in the market, many health care players don’t realize that a risk assessment alone will not satisfy MIPS/Meaningful Use or make you HIPAA compliant.
 HIPAA Risk Assessments are a good start, but there are many other federal standards and regulatory requirements that you need in your organization.
 Using a total HIPAA risk assessment software that addresses your security risk assessment will allow you to satisfy Meaningful Use, while also addressing ALL of the necessary qualifications to become fully HIPAA compliant.

 The Guard™ software is your total HIPAA Risk Assessment tool and HIPAA Compliance solution in one web-based platform.
-Users are guided by our team of expert Compliance Coaches to Achieve, Illustrate, and Maintain™ their compliance.
+Users are guided by our compliance risk assessment software team of expert Compliance Coaches to Achieve, Illustrate, and Maintain™ their compliance.

 Why do I need a HIPAA Risk Assessment or HIPAA Risk Analysis?

 A HIPAA risk assessment is used to determine key risk factors–or gaps–that need remediation within your healthcare business or organization.

-Your HIPAA Risk Assessment requires you to audit your organization on the following parts of the HIPAA rule: Administrative, Physical, and Technical Safeguards.
+Your HIPAA Security Risk Assessment requires you to audit your organization on the following parts of the HIPAA rule: Administrative, Physical, and Technical Safeguards.
 A Risk Assessment alone will NOT make you HIPAA compliant.
 Instead, think of it as laying the groundwork for the rest of your compliance plan.
 Once you’ve conducted your HIPAA risk assessment using The Guard™ software and risk assessment tool, you’ll be able to identify any gaps in your HIPAA compliance, and create the robust remediation plans required by federal regulation.

 What is the scope of a HIPAA Risk Assessment?